Ford GT review – a genuine racer on the road, for better and worse

 And then something called Project Silver happened.
 After a year Ford reached the painful realisation that the car they’d been attempting to engineer for the last year had begun to bear no resemblance whatsoever to a road going Mustang.
 Which meant the marketing would never work.
-And at that point the idea to go back to Le Mans with a Mustang was canned, and replaced with a top secret skunkworks – Project Silver – to build an all-new GT to take to Le Mans, plus a corresponding road car to go with it.
+And at that point the idea to go back to Le Mans with a Mustang was canned, and replaced with a top secret skunkworks project to build an all-new GT to do the job instead, plus a corresponding road car to go with it.
 And thus, at the end of 2013, the idea for an all new Ford GT was born.

-The road car we drive here has been a while coming since then, true, to a point where some cynics have already accused it of being mildly off the pace beside cars like the McLaren 720S, especially with a price tag over two times that of the McLaren.
-So perhaps the best way to tee-up the all new left hand-drive only GT is to remind you of some key facts about it, just in case you think it’s already old news.
+The road car we’re driving here was a while coming then, true, to a point where some cynics have accused it of being mildly off the pace beside cars like the McLaren 720S, especially with a price tag over two times that of the McLaren.
+So perhaps the best way to tee-up the left hand-drive only GT is to remind you of some key facts about it, just in case you think it’s already old news.

-At the centre of the new GT lies a carbon fibre tub with pushrod suspension front and rear, plus a seven speed dual clutch gearbox that’s integrated within the rear suspension.
-All the body panels are made from carbon fibre, the vast majority of its metal components are made from aluminium.
+At the core of the new GT lies a bespoke carbonfibre tub with pushrod suspension front and rear, plus a seven speed dual-clutch gearbox that’s integrated within the rear suspension.
+All the body panels are made from carbonfibre, the vast majority of its metal components are made from aluminium.
 All up it weighs just 1385kg dry, so call it around 1450kg with fluids.
 This makes the GT lighter than any of its more obvious rivals from Ferrari, McLaren et al, says Ford.

-The brakes are by carbon ceramic discs all round, and the wheels are 20x 8.5in forged alloys at the front with 20 x 11.5in forged alloys at the rear (or full carbon fibre wheels of the same size can be specified for quite a few pounds extra, though Ford won't disclose how many other than to potential customers).
+The brakes are carbon ceramic all round, and the wheels are 20 x 8.5-inch forged alloys at the front with 20 x 11.5-inch units at the rear (full carbon fibre wheels of the same size can be specified for quite a few pounds extra, though Ford won't disclose how many other than to potential customers).
 Tyres are Michelin Pilot Sport Cup 2s, 325/30s at the rear rear, 245/35s up front.

-The car has five different drive modes (see more detail below) plus a computer controlled aerodynamic package that helps it develop less drag but more downforce than any rival, says Ford.
-There’s also an electronic airbrake at the back and winglets at the front that move to alter the centre of pressure as the downforce increases at speed.
-Without these the GT would develop too much downforce at the front, relative to the rear, says Ford.
+The car has five different drive modes (see more detail below) plus a computer controlled aerodynamic package that helps it develop more downforce but less drag than any rival.
+There’s also an airbrake at the back and winglets at the front that move to alter the centre of pressure as the downforce increases at speed.
+Without these the GT would develop too much downforce at the front, relative to the rear.